git-for-windows/git-for-windows.github.io/Rebasing-Git-for-Windows.md

 2. Run the `shears.sh` script to build up the actual *rebase* script.
     `../build-extra/./shears.sh --merging --onto v2.3.4 $BASE`
     Note: `v2.3.4` is a `tag` in the remote `git`.
+    See the script if you are testing changes initiated in a local branch of the git upstream.
 3. The *rebase* should start automatically and occasionally stop if it hits any merge conflicts.
 Resolve those conflicts and then continue the rebase.
     `git rebase --continue`